 “When I see police in blue uniforms I run, but when I see army police, I don’t run.”
+(The respondent has used the term ‘army police’ here to refer to those individuals in light green uniforms).

-The officers carried big weapons with lasers and were screaming:
+The officers were screaming:

 “Stop running, why are you running?!”